gochan-org/gochan/README.md

 Gochan
 =======
+**NOTE**: I am currently working on refactoring configuration, use `master` for non-broken code until this branch is merged into it.

 A semi-standalone imageboard server written in Go

 Gochan works in a manner similar to Kusaba X, Tinyboard and others.
 As such, Gochan generates static HTML files which can optionally be served by a separate web server.